fbpx

 Note: This area can look dramatically different depending on the time of year you visit.
 When we were there in mid-May, there was still lots of snow and you needed snowshoes to access some of the hiking paths.
 Later in the summer, however, the trails are covered in wildflowers.

 These stunning falls look like something out of Fern Gully (remember that movie?!).
-There are two main parts to the falls – the first sections you’ll walk past is smaller and filled with moss-covered rocks.
+There are two main parts to the falls; the first section you’ll walk past is smaller and filled with moss-covered rocks.

 Walk a bit further and you’ll reach the main part of the falls, which is larger.
 You’ll definitely want to see both parts, but we actually enjoyed the first section more!